mandinumaneth/MyApp-NET-MVC/IMPLEMENTATION_COMPLETE.md

 ## 📝 Notes

-- Backend runs on HTTPS (port 7114)
+- Backend runs on HTTP (port 5114) and HTTPS (port 7114)
 - Frontend runs on HTTP (port 4200)
 - CORS is properly configured
-- All CRUD operations are functional
+- All CRUD operations are functional for Items and Clients
 - Serial numbers are auto-generated
 - One-to-One, One-to-Many, and Many-to-Many relationships work
 - Tailwind CSS is properly configured and working
+- PostgreSQL database with proper migrations
+- Price displayed in LKR (Sri Lankan Rupees)

 ---